 Yes.
 The IT Workforce Modernization initiative will create new position profiles that include a growth track in all disciplines.
 Growth tracks begin with an Associate-level position.
 Our vision includes a “DTI University” which provides staff with the opportunity to develop the skills needed for promotional opportunities.

-There is currently a lack of resources and available full-time positions.
-DTI may carry fewer contractors if more full-time positions are made available to our organization in the future.
-Contractors will continue to be utilized strategically for specialized skillsets.
+Available full-time positions outpace the current workload.
+DTI may carry fewer contractors if more full-time IT positions are made available to our organization in the future.
+Contractors will continue to be utilized strategically for specialized skillsets with current agency contractors being treated the same as agency personnel and placed where necessary throughout the enterprise.

 How will reallocation affect an employee’s work location?
 Recently Updated

 At this time, prior to completing agency assessments, it has not yet been determined exactly how reallocation of staff resources will affect any individual.
-Many staff may not experience much change in where they perform their work, or their duties, but may have changes in their work processes.
-They may or may not have a change in by whom/how their work is managed.
-However, it is also likely that for many, the shift from being agency-based to DTI-workstream-based may offer some individuals opportunities they may not have had in terms of work location and advancement opportunities.
+Many staff may not experience much change in where they work, or their duties, but their work processes may change.
+They may or may not have a change in by whom/how their work is managed, and what tools/methods they use.
+However, it is also likely that for many, the shift from being agency-based to DTI-team-based may offer some individuals opportunities they may not have had in terms of work location and advancement opportunities.
 Work locations are arranged by mutual agreement between the employee and DTI, based on DTI and/or agency business needs.
 DTI expects to continue prioritizing embedding employees within their assigned agency.

 What does “Northern location” mean?
 Would the location be within the city of Wilmington?